pgmoneta/pgmoneta/doc/man/pgmoneta.conf.5.rst

 blocking_timeout
   The number of seconds the process will be blocking for a connection (disable = 0).
 Default is 30

+backup_max_rate
+  The number of bytes of tokens added every one second to limit the backup rate.
+Use 0 to disable.
+Default is 0

+network_max_rate
+  The number of bytes of tokens added every one second to limit the netowrk backup rate.
+Use 0 to disable.
+Default is 0

 tls
   Enable Transport Layer Security (TLS).
 Default is false